-Interceptors are required for oil, grease, sand and other substances harmful or hazardous to the building drainage system, the public sewer or sewage treatment plant.
+All pretreatment interceptors are to be located outside and required for oil, grease, sand and other substances harmful or hazardous to the building drainage system, the public sewer or sewage treatment plant.
 Design, size, and location of pretreatment devices must be submitted by a licensed plumbing contractor or professional engineer for review and approval.